 Insurance Coverage by Approach

-Conventional, Complimentary, and Alternative.
-This is not to suggest that one type of treatment is better than the others, instead it depends on what will be covered by your health insurance.
+At Dr. Diane Brain Health, we use Conventional, Complementary and Alternative treatments.
+One type of treatment is not better than the others, instead it depends on what you need and what will be covered by your health insurance.

-Long-term memory loss may be helped with Hypnosis, which can be effective at retrieving past memories.
-Dr. Diane® is published in the field of Hypnosis.
-Neurofeedback can help the brain to become regulated again and form new neural connections needed for storage and retrieval.
-Both Dr. Diane® and Paul Soper, who is on our Brain Health Team, can provide Neurofeedback for your Memory Problems.
-There are several computer programs and websites devoted to improving your memory, such as Brain Train, EyeQ, and Luminosity.
-Prevagen, a brain health supplement, has been shown to improve memory and sleep problems by binding to calcium cells and reducing damage done by the body’s diminished production of calcium-binding proteins.
+Prevagen, a brain health supplement, has been shown to improve memory problems by binding to calcium cells.
 The active ingredient responsible for this work is Apoaequorin, a protein found in jellyfish.
-The regular version of Prevagen can be purchased at a health food store, while a professional, more potent version is sold through medical practices.
+The regular version of Prevagen can be bought at health food stores, while a more potent version is sold through medical practices.
 As always, it is extremely important to consult with your neurologist before using any over-the-counter medication.

-Some people have found that taking certain nutritional supplements, such as 50 milligrams of vitamin B6 (pyridoxine) and 100 milligrams of coenzyme Q10 daily, have helped to restore memory.
-It is important to be aware, however, that excessive amounts of vitamin B6 can damage the nervous system.
-As with any substance, it is crucial to first confer with your physician to determine what dosage, if any, is best for you.
+For some, taking certain nutritional supplements, such as Vitamin B6 and Q10 daily, help restore memory.
+It is important to know that too much vitamin B6 can damage the nervous system.
+Above all, you must first consult with your doctor to determine what amount, if any, is best for you.